css-materials/course-site/content/syllabus/data-transformation/index.md

 # Abstract and optional shortened version.
 abstract: ""
-summary: "Verbs for data manipulation, practice transforming data frames using dplyr, and intro to pipes."
+summary: "Common verbs for data manipulation, practice transforming data frames using dplyr, and intro to pipes."

 # Location of event.
 location: ""